بسم الله الرحمن الرحيم

 Selections from the Book

-1. The movements were established upon a general undefined idea (fikrah), which was vague, or unclear.
-In addition, the idea lacked focus, purity, and clarity.
+First: The movements were established upon a general, undefined Thought (Fikrah), which was either ambiguous or somewhat ambiguous.
+In addition, the Thought lacked crystallization (tablawr), purity (naqaa’) and clarity (Safaa’).

-2. The movements did not define a method (Tareeqah) to implement their idea; rather, they proceeded through improvised and twisted means.
-Furthermore, their means were undefined and ambiguous.
+Second: The movements did not define a Method (Tareeqah) to implement their Thought (Fikrah).
+Instead, the Thought advanced through improvised and twisted means, in addition to ambiguity and vagueness clouding the Thought.

-4. The individuals carrying the responsibility of these movements did not have a correct bond amongst themselves.
-They were merely bound by being members in a structure that manifested itself in certain actions and titles.
+Fourth: The individuals carrying the responsibility of these movements did not have a correct bond (raabTah) among themselves.
+They were merely bonded by virtue of being members in a structure that manifested itself within various actions and numerous titles.

-Consequently, it was only natural for such movements to surge forward until their efforts and enthusiasm were exhausted, causing their activities to die down and they eventually became extinct.
-Other movements emerged thereafter, who followed the same pattern until they, too, became extinct.
-The failure of all these movements was only natural, because they were not based on a correct, clear and a defined idea.
-In addition, they did not have a correct method, they depended upon individuals who lacked awareness, and were not bound by a correct bond.
+Consequently, it was only natural for such structures to surge forwards, until their stores of effort and enthusiasm were exhausted, causing their movement to fade away.
+Then, other movements emerged, of individuals who performed the same role, until they too 5 exhausted their stores of effort and enthusiasm after a certain point, and so on.
+The failure of all these movements was only natural because; they were not based on a correct, clear and defined Thought (Fikrah), they did not determine a direct (mustaqeem) Method (Tareeqah), they were not dependent upon aware (wa’ee) individuals and they were not bonded by a correct bond (raabTah).